 This notice should be sent at least 30 days before the sale.

 Turkish law also provides an exception to this rule.
-In this regard, the related parties can also choose to announce the sale by publishing it in a Turkish gazette, which has a circulation of over 50,000.
+In this regard, the related parties can also choose to announce the sale by advertising in a Turkish gazette with circulation of over 50,000 copies.
 This should also be performed at least 30 days before the sale.